lindig/fit/README.md

 # FIT

 This is a minimal [OCaml] project to parse FIT files as they are produced by personal fitness devices.
-FIT is a binary format that groups basic values in records, which typically include a timestamp.
+FIT is a binary format invented by Garmin that groups basic values in records, which typically include a timestamp.

     {
       "msg": "20",